Static Type Analysis

 Function Parameter Types

-Annotate function parameters using assert-type within the function body:
+Annotate function parameters using assert-type within the function body.

-defn calculate-total (items)
+calculate-total $ fn (items)

 assert-type items :list